The Party (TV play)

 The Party is a 1969 Australian TV play.
 It was made by the ABC in Melbourne under the direction of Chris Muir.

 It was written for the ABC by the head of Victorian religious broadcasts, John Nicholson.
 It aired in Melbourne and Sydney on 12 October 1969.
 It ran for 45 minutes.

 Plot

-An Everyman has a dinner party where the guests include Martin Luter, Cardinal Manning, Francis of Assissi and Erasmus.
+An Everyman has a dinner party where the guests include Martin Luther, Cardinal Manning, Francis of Assisi and Erasmus.